Pregnancy Brain: Causes, Effects, And Ways To Manage It

 7. Relax

-It is essential for the mother to be stress-free during pregnancy in order to ensure the baby’s healthy development.
+It is essential for the mother to be stress-free during pregnancy to ensure healthy baby development.
 Practicing relaxation techniques, indulging in hobbies, and being around people who make you happy can play a major role in keeping you healthy.

 8. Seek help